Career Defined for Clinical Managers

 Human Resources Manager

 A human resources manager leads the hiring and employee evaluation process for a company or organization.
 He or she ensures that company policies adhere to labor laws and also directs the administration of employee benefit and payroll programs.
 A minimum of a bachelor's degree in human resources or a related field is usually required, along with several years of relevant work experience.
 Human resources managers may also earn voluntary professional certification.
-Jobs in human resources management are projected to increase at a rate of 9% from 2016-2026, according to the BLS - 9% from 2014-2024.
-The median pay was $104,440 in 2015, per the BLS, and the states where the greatest number of human resources managers worked in 2015 were California, New York, and Illinois.
+Jobs in human resources management are projected to increase at a rate of 9% from 2016-2026, according to the BLS.
+The median pay was $110,120 in 2017, per the BLS, and the states where the greatest number of human resources managers worked in 2017 were California, New York, and Illinois.

 Social and Community Service Manager